 DIY All Purpose Surface Cleaner

 Spray and wipe away gunk, marks and spills with this DIY all purpose surface cleaner.
-This recipe is a good alternative to using bleach for general cleaning, thanks to the antibacterial properties of Pine and Lemon essential oils.
+This recipe is a good alternative for general cleaning, thanks to the antibacterial properties of Pine and Lemon essential oils.
 Please note, this solution should not be used on granite countertops.

 ½ c.
 Witch Hazel